Enterprise Privacy & Compliance Framework — BlueNexus

 Enterprise customers will receive prior notice of material changes in accordance with the DPA.

-ANNEX G - HIPAA DISCLAIMER
+ANNEX G — HIPAA Disclaimer

 Some developers or enterprise customers may route health or medical information through the Services.